“Lovely secluded beach spot with a great restaurant - yet only 15 minutes from Morro de São Paulo for those who want to party”

 The 11 bungalows are spaced well apart to ensure privacy, and set back from the main building along a pathway through woods.
 Food is a real highlight.
 Best of all, while Anima's location is very secluded, there's a regular shuttle into Morro de São Paulo, which in season really hums with late night DJ parties on the beach.

 - Beautifully quiet and laid-back location right on a sandy beach with peaceful waters for swimming

 - Great food, especially the dinners, which are served in a romantic candlelit open-air restaurant

 - The staff are very friendly, yet you never feel crowded

 - The huge, palm-fringed beach (Praia do Encanto) is arguably Morro's best

-- It could be too secluded for some, despite the relative proximity of Morro de São Paulo (7km away)
+- It could be too secluded for some, but we loved it and Morro de São Paulo is relatively close (7km away)

-- The 2-hour boat ride from Salvador can be pretty choppy, so if you're prone to sea sickness consider taking the 20-minute air taxi
+- The 2-hour boat ride from Salvador can be pretty choppy, if you're prone to sea sickness consider the 20-minute air taxi

 Best time to go

 Make sure you bring more sun cream than you think you'll need as it's expensive to buy locally.”